posterproject/muse/fluid-visualizer/README.md

 - Responsive canvas sizing
 - Touch and mouse input handling
 - Performance optimizations for smooth animation
+- OSC integration for real-time EEG data processing

-The implementation is based on the original WebGL-Fluid-Simulation project by Pavel Dobryakov, with added features and TypeScript support.
+The implementation is based on the original WebGL-Fluid-Simulation project by Pavel Dobryakov, with added features including TypeScript support and EEG wave integration.